Morristown Divorce Lawyers

 - Establish a debt repayment plan: While both spouses may be legally responsible for joint debt, oftentimes, one spouse is financially responsible for the debt.
 A divorce lawyer will protect you from debt that your spouse is responsible for paying.

 - Determine spousal support: If one spouse makes significantly more money than the other, the dependent spouse may be entitled to alimony payments.
-In addition, if a spouse owns a business, the other spouse may be entitled to a portion of the business interest, as well as their pension of Social Security income if they had been married for more than 10 years.
+In addition, if a spouse owns a business, the other spouse may be entitled to a portion of the business interest, as well as their pension of Social Security income if they were married for more than 10 years.

 - Develop custody plans: A divorce lawyer will work with clients to develop custody agreements that are in the best interests of the children.